Is Your Company’s Location Intelligence Accurate?

 If your company is collecting and analyzing its own location data (or even using location data from a third party) without applying the three steps above to a large enough data set, your location intelligence likely isn’t accurate.
 And that will influence the results of any campaigns or business initiatives using location intelligence.

 In most cases, the best option for obtaining the most accurate location intelligence is to partner with a data provider that focuses solely on location intelligence.
-Location analytics companies not only collect more data, but they take on the burden of both cleansing and enriching location data to provide the most complete, accurate picture to their enterprise customers.
+Location technology companies not only collect more data, but they take on the burden of both cleansing and enriching location data to provide the most complete, accurate picture to their enterprise customers.
 From that stage, businesses can take the lead on analyzing the data based on their needs.